TC-al/literary-haven/README.md

 * **Fonts:** Crimson Text & Source Sans Pro via Google Fonts (linked in `<head>`).
 * **Design & code:** HTML structure in `index.html`; CSS theme and animations in `style.css`.

----

-## License

-Choose a license suitable for your use (e.g., MIT for open sharing).
-Add a `LICENSE` file to the project root.